piusprince/piusprince/README.md

 -->

 ### Hello World 👋
-I am Pius Prince, a fullstack software engineer from Ghana
+I am Pius Prince, a frontend web developer from Ghana aiming to become a fullstack developer in the near future
-- 🔭 Working on multiple frontend and backend projects using React and Nodejs
+- 🔭 Working on multiple frontend using React.

 <br>
 ## Connect with me